-Parents will register their own scouts online using the pack passcode they received from Kari Forsythe (please contact her if you have not received one).
+Parents will register their own scouts online using the pack passcode they received from Liz Sebero (please contact her if you have not received one).

 The pack is offering camp rebates to scouts that sold popcorn.
 All registrations and rebate forms must be completed and turned into the camp coordinator by the April pack meeting.
 After this date, all rebates will be forfeited and participants must register with the council on their own, subject to late fees (they may still join the pack at the camp).

-Friday, June 30, is Madison Mallards game night!
+Friday, July 13, is Madison Mallards game night!
 Join us at Warner Park for an exciting evening of baseball.
 Our tailgate starts at 5:30 PM.
 We will have hotdogs/buns and soda.
 Please bring a dish to pass.
 The game starts at 7:05 PM.
-Remember to wear your Class A or Class B uniform!
+Uniform: Class A or Class B uniform

 TICKETS FOR SCOUTS are paid for by the pack.
 Tickets for siblings 5 and older, friends and parents are $12.00.
 A hat and patch are included with your ticket.
 Children under 5 are free if they sit on a parent’s lap.

-You should reserve tickets at the May Pack Meeting on Monday, May 15.
-It would be ideal if you can pay for non-scout tickets at the Pack Meeting.
+Tickets may be purchased through John Davenport at the April or May Pack Meetings.
+It would be ideal if you can pay for non-scout tickets at the Pack Meetings.
 However, you can also pay for your additional tickets online by clicking below ($1 convenience fee per ticket applies, so each ticket is $13; do not pay for a scout ticket).
 Just indicate your payment is for Mallards tickets when paying online.
 The deadline to purchase tickets is May 21st!